rmay1er/magic-memory-box-go/README.md

 Magic Memory Box Go provides a simple and flexible way to store and manage conversation history with AI models.
 The library works with any AI service (OpenAI, Replicate, Claude, DeepSeek, etc.) and supports multiple storage backends.

+## 🖼️ Need AI Image or Text Generation?

+Want to quickly generate AI images or text with Replicate?
+Try [Reptiloid Go](https://github.com/rmay1er/reptiloid-go) — a simple and fast Go library that integrates perfectly with Magic Memory Box for memory-enabled AI conversations!

 ---

 ## 🎯 Who is this library for?